Chase Ultimate Rewards: 50% Transfer Bonus to Marriott until February 28, 2026

 Transfer Bonus History

 Since 2021, Chase has offered various bonuses for transferring points to Marriott Bonvoy, typically ranging from 40% to 70%.
-The 50% bonus is the most common bonus, the previous offer was with a 70% bonus and it was the best offer of the last year.
+A 70% bonus offer is the best offer on the market, and 50% is the most common bonus.

 Is It Worth Converting Chase Loyalty Points to Marriott?